gmoniava/react-projects/README.md

 # react-projects

-This repo contains set of relatively small react projects (more CSS oriented), organized as separate components, mainly for learning purposes.
+This repo contains set of relatively small react projects (most of them are more CSS oriented), organized as separate components, mainly for learning purposes.
 See the *Projects* folder for more info.